 - Hold the Shift key to restrict the star rotation to user specified increments (45 degrees by default).

-- Press the Plus key to increase the star vertices while dragging.
+- Press the Up arrow key to increase the star vertices while dragging.

-- Press the Minus key to decrease the star vertices while dragging.
+- Press the Down arrow key to decrease the star vertices while dragging.

 - Release the mouse to create a star with the selected radius and rotation.

 If the document view is rotated, the star shape will be drawn with the opposite rotation angle to the view.